4. Metrics View and Dashboard

 Let's create a metrics view!

-Now that the model is created, we can create a metrics-view.
+Now that the model is created, we can create a metrics view.
 There are two ways to do so:

-1. Generate dashboard with AI
+- Generate metrics with AI

-2. Start Simple using the +Add, Dashboard
+- Start Simple using the +Add, Metrics

-How does Generate dashboard with AI work?
+How does Generate metrics with AI work?

 As you can see, the default dashboard YAML is as follows:

-# Dashboard YAML
+# Metrics View YAML

-# Reference documentation: https://docs.rilldata.com/reference/project-files/dashboards
+# Reference documentation: https://docs.rilldata.com/reference/project-files/metrics_views

 dimensions: